-The department is supervised by Commissioner Shelly Diaz, who was appointed by Chief Executive Melanie Benjamin and ratified by the Band Assembly.
+The department is supervised by the Commissioner of Administration, who is appointed by the Chief Executive and ratified by the Band Assembly.

 The Commissioner oversees the Assistant Commissioner of Administration, the Commissioner of Community Development, the Commissioner of Health & Human Services, and the Commissioner of Natural Resources.
 The Commissioner serves as chief of staff to the Chief Executive, Melanie Benjamin, and oversees day-to-day operations of the tribal government, including fiscal responsibilities, human resources, grant development and oversight.

 The Assistant Commissioner of Administration acts in a deputy-level capacity to the Commissioner of Administration to help manage the day-to-day operations of the MLBO tribal government.
 Duties include managing human resources, finances, and contracts for the Executive Branch of the MLBO tribal government.
 The Assistant Commissioner will also act as Commissioner of Administration when the Commissioner is absent and will assist other commissioners with day-to-day operations as needed.

 The Human Resources Department is responsible for posting current job openings with the Band’s government and completing employment verifications and background and driver’s license checks.

 For more information on current job postings or application procedures, please contact:

 MLBO employees can contact the department with any questions about their health, dental, and life insurance plans; disability coverage; 401(k) plan; and workers compensation.